MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

 ## Update the prototype app

 Your initial prototype app should already provide a basic implementation of the product requirements.
-However, it can probably be refined and improved, and it may not fully achieve the intended user experience and functionality.
+However, it can probably be refined and improved, and it may not fully achieve the intended user experience.

 In this task, you use GitHub Copilot Agent to refine the features and behavior of your prototype app.